CivicActions/nebula/ProcessJournal.md

 Morning scrum.
 Learned that we had deployment done, first unit tests, and progress on GUI.
 Attempting to schedule second usability test with our user.

+10:45 Pacific

+Conlcluded meeting teaching Ron how to upload visual design, and uploaded visual wireframes from yesterday into site, as well as creating file for external user tracking.